Kathie Griner Update:

 Since children are the future of any society, teaching them problem solving and how to make wise decisions is a golden investment.
 But how are they to enjoy reading if they don’t have books to read, especially books that are about them and their world?
 Our goal is to change that.

-This is my hearts mission.
+This is my mission.
 If you will, please help me.
+We hope to return this fall.
 There are travel expenses, books, and other training materials that need to be purchased.
 My goal is $4,500.
 You will be investing in the cure for poverty and changing a nation one reading class at a time!
 Click the Happy Hippo Donate icon below.
 Checks can be sent to FHI 1109 Harmony Ct.
 Springfield, IL 62703.
 Write me on messenger if you would like more information about our Happy Hippo Creative Reading Class project.

 Thanks for joining with me,